Daemon-Solutions/tf-aws-ads-ec2/readme.md

 - `domain_enterprise_admin_password` -
 - `domain_controller_name` - the name of the domain controllers.
 Powershell will assign a number increment.
 - `key_name`             - AWS EC2 Key Pair
+- `dc_count`             - The amount of DCs you wish to provision

 Outputs
 -------